egumasa/engagement-annotation-project/docs/5_supplementary_tags/2_Logical_connectors.md

 - Our findings also showed that perceived accents were detected even for those Finnish‐born Turkish children who had started to acquire the L2 at the age of 2.5. **This means** that L2 phonological acquisition seems to result in non‐native accents even with an AO as early as 2.5 years.
 - How much do learners really use captions? **In other words**, how much attention do language learners give captions?
 - The complexity meta‐theory groups together a set of well‐known relational principles (Overton, 2013 ), **namely** that certain phenomena involve multiple parts interacting together through dynamic, nonlinear processes that lead to striking emergent patterns over time.
+- Quoted segments consisting of less than a one T-unit were marked as “phrasal” and then coded according to their phrasal structure: “verb phrase,” (**defined as** one or more inflected verbs plus any modifiers, objects or complements accompanying them), “noun phrase,” (**defined as** one or morenouns plus any modifiers accompanying them) or “adjective phrase” (**defined as** one or more adjectives plus any modifiers accompanying them).
+- The last reason why Persian writers overused 6-word lexical bundles may be because Persian writers often tended to avoid, **or** modify, the structures of particular lexical bundles which result in awkward use of them. **In other words**, Persian writers conveyed a particular function (**i.e.**, structuring signal), using an unnatural structure. *For instance [EXEMPLYING]*, the 6-word lexical bundles in *examples (10), (11) [ENDOPHORIC]* are modified versions of as can be seen *in table in extract 9 [ENDOPHORIC]*, which English writers did not choose.

 [Back to Top](#logical-connections-transition-phrases){: .btn .btn-outline }